What Business Law services do Ascendia Lawyers provide?

 - You also need to consider whether your internal structure means that your assets are at risk of forfeiture and examine your asset protection planning with a qualified expert.

 - Consideration should also be given to any arrangements which mean that your assets are in the possession and/or control of another party.

-If you believe that you are affected, you should contact our office in order to discuss the impact of this regime on your business and asset protection structures.
+If you believe that you are affected, you should contact our office to discuss the impact of this regime on your business and asset protection structures.

 For a wide variety of reasons, it is becoming increasingly common for businesses to engage subcontractors rather than employing persons directly.